Inside: Learn the top 4 decluttering rules and what you need to know before you start decluttering.

 I had a friend in high school who was quite the opposite.
 She had hundreds of barrettes of every shape, size and color, meticulously organized on ribbons that draped down from her mirror.

 Even then, I knew I could never organize that many possessions.
 Years before decluttering became a massive obsession, I knew that my only hope to have a tidy space was to have less stuff.

 Fast forward a decade or so.
 As a new mom, I felt like a failure.
 “What is wrong with me?”
 I thought.

 “Why can’t I figure this out when everyone else works full-time, has four kids, volunteers at school and church, finds time to keep a clean house AND has home-cooked dinner on the table every night?
 And I’m over here failing at simple tasks like unloading the dishwasher or moving the wet laundry over to the dryer before it starts to stink.”

 You know what was wrong with me?
 Nothing was wrong with me.
 I was a loving mother and caring wife.
 I just hadn’t learned the habits yet to keep a house clean.

-Decluttering rules: What you need to know before you start decluttering
+Rules for Decluttering: What you need to know before you start

-Here are the decluttering rules I wish I knew before I started decluttering.
+Here are the rules for decluttering I wish I knew before I started decluttering.